 Most of my hypothyroid patients are consuming very few calories, have a big problem losing weight and are usually taking multiple medications.

-Obviously our understanding of TSH as the "ultimate" thyroid lab test is limited, and as a result it's a good idea to use other lab values in conjunction with the TSH for better understanding of what is happening in each patient.
+Obviously our understanding of TSH as the "ultimate" thyroid lab test is limited, and as a result, it's a good idea to use other lab values in conjunction with the TSH for a better understanding of what is happening in each patient.

 While the TSH may not be the best test it still has value so don't discount it completely.

 Normal & Optimal Ranges for TSH

 So how can you use the TSH appropriately?

 Monitoring your TSH while taking thyroid medication is very important, but it shouldn't be used by itself to alter your dosing.